SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 - Install SharePoint Framework solution or SharePoint add-in from tenant app catalog to a site
 - Upgrade SharePoint Framework solution or SharePoint add-in to a site, which has a newer version available in the tenant app catalog
 - Uninstall SharePoint Framework solution or SharePoint add-in from the site
+- List all and get details on SharePoint Framework solutions or SharePoint add-ins in the tenant app catalog

 ALM APIs can be used to perform exactly the same operations which are available from UI perspective.
 When these APIs are used, all typical actions will be performed.
 Here are some of the characteristics for ALM APIs.